brainlife/docs/docs/user/process.md

 * Finished

-    Success! `Finished` means the task was completed **successfully.** You can now visualize output datasets by clicking :fa-eye: buttons next to each output dataset (Hint: This is covered in the [data processing tutorial](https://brainlife.io/docs/user/started/#data-processing){target=_blank} we keep talking about).
+    Success! `Finished` means the task was completed **successfully.** You can now visualize output datasets by clicking :fa-eye: buttons next to each output dataset (Hint: This is covered in the [data processing tutorial](/docs/user/started/#data-processing){target=_blank} we keep talking about).
 If you requested to auto-archive the output datasets, they will be copied to you project's `Archive`.

 * Failed

+    Job could fail (exit with non-0 return code) in variety of different reasons, so you will need to look at the log file under `Raw Output` and determine why the job failed.
+Please see [Handling Job Failure](/docs/user/failure/) for more information about troubleshooting.

-    Boo, your task `Failed` -- if this is the case, you will see the task terminate with a non-0 exit code.
-You can try to examine the output for the cause.
-If you are really stuck, you can always ask for help in the **#general** channel on [brainlife.io's Slack](/docs/contact/).
+    You can always ask for help in the **#general** channel on [brainlife.io's Slack](/docs/contact/).
 You can also contact the App developer or submit a Github issue.

 * Removed